Skip to main content

 So, that takes care of the insert otherwise update aspect of the implementation, but what about version awareness?

-Conditional updating
+Conditional updating writing

 The putItem API offers us the option of specifying some conditional logic that includes the ability to compare existing data against the data being sent.